 Your Desktop

-You have set up your desktop development environment with required (and optional) tools.
+You have set up your desktop development environment with required tools.

 Set up

-This guide describes how to create a Micronaut application that runs natively on Oracle Cloud Infrastructure and Amazon Web Services without any source code changes.
-The application demonstrates how to store and retrieve user profile pictures in Oracle Cloud Infrastructure and Amazon Web Services Object Storage using the Micronaut Object Storage API.
+This guide describes how to create a Micronaut application that runs natively on Oracle Cloud Infrastructure, Amazon Web Services, and Google Cloud Platform without any source code changes.
+The application demonstrates how to store and retrieve user profile pictures in Oracle Cloud Infrastructure, Amazon Web Services and Google Cloud Platform Object Storage using the Micronaut Object Storage API.

 1. Create the Application